contember/starter-kits/form-builder/README.md

 Api and Admin can be deployed to Contember Cloud.
 See [Deploy to Contember Cloud](https://docs.contember.com/guides/deploy-contember).

+> **Note**
+> You should deploy Admin and API to Contember Cloud and then deploy frontend website to any hosting provider.
+This is because frontend website needs frontend website needs to be able to access API.

 Frontend website can be deployed to any hosting provider.
 See [Deploy Next.js to Vercel](https://nextjs.org/docs/deployment).
 Be aware that frontend website is in `website` directory, not in the root directory.
-So you need to set `Build Command` to `npm run build` and `Output Directory` to `website/.next`.
+So you need to set `Build Command` to `npm run build-website` and `Output Directory` to `website/.next`.

 You are ready to go!